auto-optimization/eafpy/doc/examples/eaf_plot.md

 # Empirical attainment function plot
 ## Plot a 2d EAF surface
 The empirical attainment function can used to visualise the spread of solutions when looking at a multi-objective optimisation problem.
 This can be especially usefuly when comparing two different algorithms, or different parameters of the same algorithm.
-When plotting a single algorithm,the `plot_eaf` function a numpy array of EAF points, such as is created by the `get_eaf` function.
+When plotting a single algorithm,the `plot_eaf` function requires a numpy array of EAF points, such as is created by the `get_eaf` function.

 ```{code-cell}
 import eafpy as eaf